Opix/OpenCV5-Contrib-Android/README.md

 4) **Important**: Find the right NDK version (/Users/xxx/Library/Android/sdk/ndk/28.2.13676358) based on Android Gradle Plugin (AGP) version.
 For AGP 9.2.1, NDK = 28.2.

-If they don't match, then OpenCVLoader.initLocal() in your app will fail even though you can still generate the library.
+If they don't match, then OpenCVLoader.initLocal() in your Android app will fail even though you can still generate the library.

 5) Make changes as follows (or pick your own version numbers):